 The Regional Storm peak flows presented in Table 2.1.1 have been used to develop floodline mapping through the Premier Gateway Lands.
-The HEC-RAS hydraulic model, which was developed for the Phase 1 Report and applied for the initial hydraulic analyses, has been applied for this assessment.
-The updated Regulatory (Regional) Floodline Mapping through the Premier Gateway lands is provided on Drawing WR-2.
-Similar to the findings presented in the Phase 1

-Report, the updated floodline mapping for the Premier Gateway lands is noted to be e comparable to the current floodline mapping developed as part of the 1986 Flood Damage Reduction Program (FDRP) for the Sixteen Mile Creek Watershed.
+The updated HEC-RAS hydraulic model has been applied for this assessment.
+The updated Regulatory (Regional Storm) Floodline Mapping through the Premier Gateway lands is provided on Drawing WR-2.
+The updated floodline mapping for the Premier Gateway lands is noted to be comparable to the current floodline mapping developed as part of the 1986 Flood Damage Reduction Program (FDRP) for the Sixteen Mile Creek Watershed.